RowSquared/survey.tm/README.md

 # Specify the Survey Solutions questionnaire IDs you're working with
 # Locate your questionnaire ID in Survey Solutions by navigating to your
-# questionnaire's details page.
+# questionnaire in the Designer.
 The ID appears in the URL as
 #https://designer.mysurvey.solutions/questionnaire/details/<questionnaire_id>
 questionnaire_ids = c("questionnaire1_id", "questionnaire2_id")